glynnbird/couchimport/README.md

 });
 ````

-The emitted data is an objet containing:
+The emitted data is an object containing:

 * documents - the number of documents written in the last batch
 * total - the total number of documents written so far